Automatic Textbook Billing: Does it help students save money or cost them more?

 That was Sydney Greenway’s reaction when she was automatically charged for textbooks as part of her tuition and fees.
 She was enrolled in an “Inclusive Access” program.

-It’s an agreement between publishers and universities to negotiate lower prices for digital course material which is automatically added to students’ tuition and fees each semester.
+It’s an agreement between publishers and universities to negotiate lower prices for digital course material which is automatically added the onto students’ tuition and fees each semester.

+Read: Machete fight: Man riding tricycle on beach gets into fight with another man over flashlight

 But a new consumer report from U.S. PIRG Education Fund reveals some of these programs may be doing the opposite.